Preventing Spam Responses

 This method is likely the only surefire way that there is to prevent spam (provided your respondents don’t misplace their credentials).

-For example, if a customer has embedded their form inside a Salesforce Experience (Community) page, then Communities Authentication would require you to log in before filling out the form.
+For example, if a customer has embedded their form inside a Salesforce Experience Cloud Site (formerly Salesforce Communities), then Salesforce Experience Cloud Authentication would require you to log in before filling out the form.
 There’s nothing quite as secure as authentication.

 More details on respondent authentication are available in our documentation: